bomonike/bomonike.github.io/anthropic-certs.md

    REMEMBER: The <strong>-p</strong> flag specifies non-interactive (aka  <a target="_blank" href="https://www.youtube.com/watch?v=brLhhkUqcn4&&t=5h18m36s">"headless" task), No prompts, no confirmations.
 Runs and returns the result.
 The SDK spawns the Claude Code CLI as a subprocess and communicates over stdin/stdout via JSON-lines. xcompare it to the Anthropic Client SDK.
 Specify --allowedTools and --disallowedTools permissions.

-* <strong>Claude Code</strong> is "like handing a capable teammate who actually does the work".
+* <strong>Claude Code</strong> is "like talking to a capable teammate who actually does the work".
 Instead of hand coding, human app designers now speak natural language conversations with Claude Code to write design specs from which both infrastructure creation and programming code are generated.

    > “AI will soon be writing 90 percent of all code.” — Dario Amodei, Anthropic CEO, March 10 2025

-   That is why instead of hiring entry-level programmers, companies will be <a href="#Pricing">paying for AI tokens</a>.
+   That is why instead of human employees, companies will be <a href="#Pricing">paying for AI tokens</a> to do work.
+That's the basis for high valuations and unpresedented investments in gigantic data centers using AI chips.

 * <strong>Claude CoWork</strong> can interact with you computer's files, mouse, keyboard, and screen, to operate any app. <a target="_blank" href="https://www.youtube.com/watch?v=rlIy7b-3DC8&pp=ugUEEgJlbg%3D%3D">VIDEO</a>